umrover/mrover-docs/src/content/docs/setup/native-install.md

 ---
-title: "Native Installation"
+title: "Native ROS Installation"
 sidebar:
-  label: "Native Installation"
+  label: "Native ROS Installation"
 ---
 This page installs the MRover codebase and its dependencies.
 If you don't have Ubuntu 24.04 running natively yet, do that first: [Installing Ubuntu](/setup/installing-ubuntu).

 If you're on a Jetson, use the exact same instructions below. `setup.sh` detects it automatically (via `/etc/nv_tegra_release`) and installs the Jetson-specific packages instead of the desktop ones.

 Not on native Ubuntu (macOS, Arch, Fedora, ...)?
-See the unofficial [Portable Installation](/setup/portable-install) instead, don't use it just because it sounds more convenient, though; if something breaks there, you're on your own more than usual.
+See the unofficial [Portable ROS Installation](/setup/portable-install) instead, don't use it just because it sounds more convenient, though; if something breaks there, you're on your own more than usual.

 ## Set Up Your SSH Key